Xela3026/yabbr-docs/docs/channels/virtual-numbers.md

 # Virtual Numbers

 Read [Sender ID](./sender-ids.md#sender-ids) documentation for an in-depth explanation of Sender IDs and their differen types.
-A Virtual Number (VN) is just one type of Sender ID in <BrandName/>.
-It is a phone number that you can rent from <BrandName/> to use in your workspace as a Sender ID.
-Messages sent using Virtual Numbers can be responded to, and these responses can be recorded and accessed by <BrandName/>.
+A Virtual Number (VN) is just one type of Sender ID in <BrandName type="name"/>.
+It is a phone number that you can rent from <BrandName type="name"/> to use in your workspace as a Sender ID.
+Messages sent using Virtual Numbers can be responded to, and these responses can be recorded and accessed by <BrandName type="name"/>.
 Thus, Virtual Numbers are the only Sender IDs that can have inbound functionality in your workspace.
-Therefore, they are the only phone numbers you can use in <BrandName/> Chat.
+Therefore, they are the only phone numbers you can use in Chat.

 ## Setup